 Wages, Benefits, and Retirement Accounts

-The purpose of a wildcard exemption is to protect something that is important to you but doesn’t necessarily fit into one of the existing categories.
-You can use it to protect unique valuables like family heirlooms, wedding dresses, collectibles, or artwork.
+Federal bankruptcy law has a wildcard exemption for individuals filing any type of bankruptcy.
+Some states have wildcard exemptions as well.
+The purpose of a wildcard exemption is to protect things that are important to you but don't necessarily fit into one of the existing categories.
+You can use this exemption to protect unique valuables like family heirlooms, wedding dresses, collectibles, or artwork.

-A wildcard exemption can also be added to the exemption limit of another category.
+Typically, the wildcard exemption can also be added to the exemption limit of another category.
 Say your vehicle's equity is just over the exemption limit in your area.
-In this case, you could add your wildcard exemption limit to protect the value of your car that is over the vehicle exemption limit.
+In this case, you could add your wildcard exemption to protect the value of your car that's over the vehicle exemption limit.

 How To Claim Your Exemptions